-Top Causes of Clogged Drains Requiring Hamptons Drain Cleaning
+Top Causes Of Clogged Drains Requiring The Hamptons Drain Cleaning

-As previously stated, clogged pipes are exceedingly common but also highly preventable.
-The main cause of blocked pipes comes down to putting things down the drain that should be thrown into the garbage instead.
+As previously stated, clogged pipes are exceedingly common, but also highly preventable.
+The main cause of blocked pipes comes down to putting things down your drain that should be thrown into the garbage instead.
 Common culprits include:

 - Coffee grounds